RobHolme/vscode-hl7tools/README.md

-# HL7 Ttools for Visual Studio Code README
+# HL7 Tools for Visual Studio Code README
 This is a Visual Studio Code extension for working with HL7 v2.x files.
 It provides basic syntax highlighting, and the following features:
 * display field description when mouse is hovered over a field
 * highlight user specified fields in the message.